Home > Academics > Graduate > Graduate Programs > Sequential Undergraduate/Graduate Studies

 CSE SUGS students can bring in a maximum of 15 credits into Rackham.

-• Students can transfer up to 6 credits into the Rackham graduate degree.
+• Transfer up to 6 credits into the Rackham graduate degree (credit will ONLY count towards graduate degree if approved).
 These transfer credits cannot be used for any portion of the undergraduate degree.
-Transfer credits may not be divided/split up in any way.

 • Must have a minimum cumulative GPA of 3.6 or higher at the time of application submission.